 - Plant-based foods: Fill your plate with natural foods like fruits, vegetables and nuts.
 Add lean protein into your diet.
 If a food doesn’t fit within those parameters, you may not need it.

-Reset your stomach with prebiotics and probiotics to introduce healthy bacteria to your gut.
-Purchase non-GMO products and genetically modified foods.
-Eliminate consumption of sugars, carbs and gluten for two weeks to see how you feel.
+- Reset your stomach with prebiotics and probiotics to introduce healthy bacteria to your gut.
+Purchase non-GMO products and foods.
+Eliminate consumption of sugars, sweeteners, carbs and gluten for two weeks to see how you feel.

-Frustrated with bulging waistlines or a poor prognosis at the doctor’s office, many people pledge to eat right.
-But what is “right?”
-The definition varies from person to person.
-Generally, fresh food is best.
-Avoid processed foods with artificial ingredients that are added for sweetness, flavor or extended shelf life.
+When frustrated with bulging waistlines or a poor prognosis at the doctor’s office, many people pledge to eat right.
+So, what is “right”?
+While this definition may vary from person to person, generally, fresh, whole food is best.
+Avoiding processed foods with artificial ingredients added for sweetness, flavor or extended shelf life, is recommended.

-Certain types of foods, including artichokes, avocados and blueberries, can fuel your brain health.
-Meanwhile, studies have linked soft drinks and sweetened beverages (real or artificial sweeteners) to liver disease, heart disease, stroke, diabetes, pancreatitis, osteoporosis, weight gain and obesity.
+Studies have linked soft drinks and sweetened beverages (real or artificial sweeteners) to weight gain and chronic diseases such as liver disease, heart disease, stroke, diabetes, pancreatitis, osteoporosis, and obesity.